LocationMind/GeoDataCompare/Documentation/user-doc.md

 The important part is to only add elements to the `bboxs` array.
 Each element has two mandatory attributes:

 - `bbox`: The bounding box of the area, in CSV format.
 Data will be extracted from this area.
-The [bounding box tool](https://boundingbox.klokantech.com/) can be used to easily create a bounding box, and the result can be copied and pasted directly into CSV format.
-Currently, extended areas are not readily available, so it is recommended to use bounding boxes of approximately 8 x 8 km.
+This [bounding box tool](https://boundingbox.klokantech.com/) can be used to easily create a bounding box, and the result can be copied and pasted directly into CSV format.
+Currently, extended areas are not really available, so it is recommended to use bounding boxes of approximately 8 x 8 km.
 Direct measurement on the bounding box tool is not possible, but [this website](https://www.freemaptools.com/measure-distance.htm) can be used to approximately measure the bounding box.
 Ensure there are no spaces between numbers and commas.

 - `name`: The name of the area.
 It should start with a capital letter, and the remaining characters must be in lowercase.
 No spaces or special accents should be used.
 Although inconvenient, this constraint is currently unavoidable.
 Additionally, the name should be unique to avoid issues during processing.

 All areas listed in this file will be downloaded and used in the other scripts, so remove any that are not desired for download.
 If an area has already been downloaded, there will be no issues.

 ## Custom Database Connection